rence-salaveria/pf102-html5-website/README.md

 ## Instructions

-Create a simple login and registration form on one page just like the old Facebook website.
+Create an HTML5 website using semantics and structure tags.

 ## Screenshot